 People are not allowed to drive after a stroke until they are assessed as capable.
 In many provinces and territories, doctors must notify the Ministry of Transportation when someone has a stroke.
 That means your licence will be suspended.
 Check the status of your licence and find out what is required to reinstate it.

 Get assessed by an occupational therapist to see if you are ready to start driving again.
-If you have a physical problem, such as a weak arm or leg, you may still be able to drive.
 You may need to learn new skills and adapt your vehicle to drive safely.

 Depending on your initial driving assessment, you may need to complete a written test and a road test before you can drive again.
 The provincial driving evaluator will work with you to figure out if you are ready to drive.
 If you have problems communicating (aphasia), he or she may use aids, such as picture cards, to support communication needed for the written and road test.